Pre-arrival Information

 When will teaching begin?

-19th September 2022: Teaching begins for all Continuing or Advanced Entry Students.
+18th September 2023: Teaching begins for all First-Year, Continuing, Erasmus and Advanced Entry Students.

 Postgraduate programmes may start on different dates, depending on the department.
-Most postgraduate programmes will start on 12th September, however students should contact their department directly, or the International Office, to confirm the start date of their postgraduate programme.
+Most postgraduate programmes will start on 18th September, however students should contact their department directly, or ATU Global, to confirm the start date of their postgraduate programme.

 WHAT DO I NEED TO DO BEFORE I TRAVEL TO IRELAND?